effffgen/Libellus-Event-Tools/README.md

 ## Supported PMD Versions
 - 10 (Partial)
-  - Possibly unused in any game; PMD's of this version can be found in Persona 3 FES's files
+  - Unused PMD's of this version can be found in Persona 3's files
 - 11 (Partial)
-  - Possibly unused in any game; PMD's of this version can be found in Persona 3 FES's files
+  - Unused PMD's of this version can be found in Persona 3's files
 - 12
   - Used in Persona 3 (Original and FES), Persona 4 and Persona 4 Golden